SoteriaSoftwareLLC/openrmfpro-automation/dashboards/systempackage/README.md

 You have to make the JSON API data source, point it to and then set up like the below screenshots.

+The JSON included here has a named data source.
+You will have to install the JSON API data source, make one and point it to your system package, and then the rest of this works by copying/pasting the JSON into a new dashboard with the "Import" area under the Create "+" menu on the left of Grafana.

 ## Grafana Dashboard
 ![Grafana Dashboard](./img/systempackage-dashboard.jpg?raw=true)